electron/electron/docs/api/chrome-command-line-switches.md

 # Supported Chrome command line switches

-Following command lines switches in Chrome browser are also Supported in atom-shell, you can use [app.commandLine.appendSwitch][append-switch] to append them in your app's main script before the [ready][ready] event of [app][app] module is emitted:
+Following command lines switches in Chrome browser are also Supported in Electron, you can use [app.commandLine.appendSwitch][append-switch] to append them in your app's main script before the [ready][ready] event of [app][app] module is emitted: